UniBwTAS/continuous-clustering/README.md

-# continuous-clustering
+# Low Latency Instance Segmentation by Continuous Clustering for Rotating LiDAR Sensors
-Low Latency Instance Segmentation by Continuous Clustering for Rotating LiDAR Sensors
+Accompanying source code for ICRA 2024 Paper (To be published)